Ruth Coppinger: TD (2014–2020)

 In April 2018, in the lead-up to the repeal of the Eighth Amendment, Coppinger along with her colleague Paul Murphy held up a Repeal sign during leader's questions and was reprimanded by the Ceann Comhairle.
-Coppinger is a vocal advocate for abortion rights in Ireland, and was a founding member of ROSA, a movement for reproductive justice in Ireland.
-Earlier, in 2016, Coppinger tabled the private members' motion to repeal the 8th amendment.
+Coppinger is an advocate for abortion rights in Ireland; in 2016, Coppinger tabled the private members' motion to repeal the 8th amendment.

 In November 2018, Coppinger protested in the Dáil against the conduct of a rape trial in Ireland.
 During the trial, the defence team, as part of their argument that the sex had been consensual, stated that the 17-year-old victim had worn a thong with a lace front.
 The defendant was subsequently found not guilty.
 During a sitting of the Dáil, Coppinger held up a similar pair of underwear and admonished the conduct of the trial, suggesting victim-blaming tactics had been used and suggested this was a routine occurrence in Irish courts.
 She called on the Taoiseach Leo Varadkar to support her party's bill that would increase sex education in Irish schools and provide additional training to the Irish judiciary and jurors on how to handle cases of rape.
 Varadkar responded that victims should not be blamed for what happens to them, irrespective of how they are dressed, where they are or if they have consumed alcohol.

 In 2019 she sponsored a private member's bill – the Domestic Violence (No-contact order) (Amendment) Bill 2019.
 The bill lapsed with the dissolution of the Dáil and Seanad.

 At the general election in February 2020, Coppinger was defeated in the Dublin West constituency.
 She unsuccessfully contested the 2020 Seanad election for the NUI constituency.

+Councillor (2024)

+In June 2024, Coppinger was elected to Fingal County Council for the Castleknock local electoral area on the 7th Count.